denny/ShinyCMS-ruby/README.md

 ## System dependencies

 * A webserver
-  * I use `foreman run rails s` for dev, and Heroku for staging and production
+  * I use `rails s` for dev, and Heroku for staging and production
 * A database
   * For now this assumes Postgres, although I intend to work toward being database agnostic eventually (the Perl version works with MySQL, Postgres,